 The FASB recently issued ASU 2017-01 to clarify the definition of a business, which is fundamental in the determination of whether transactions should be accounted for as acquisitions (or disposals) of assets or businesses in accordance with ASC 805, Business Combinations.
 This determination is important given the diverging accounting models used for each type of transaction.
 The guidance is generally expected to result in fewer transactions qualifying as business combinations.
-The ASU becomes effective in 2018 for public entities and is available at here.
+View the ASU which becomes effective in 2018 for public entities.

 Under the current implementation guidance in ASC 805, there are three elements of a business – inputs, processes, and outputs.
 While an integrated set of assets and activities (collectively referred to as a “set”) that is a business usually has outputs, outputs are not required.
 In addition, under current guidance, all the inputs and processes that a seller uses in operating a set are not required if market participants can acquire the set and continue to produce outputs, for example, by integrating the acquired set with their own inputs and processes.
 This led many transactions to be accounted for as business combinations rather than asset purchases under legacy GAAP.
 The primary goal of ASU 2017-01 is to narrow the definition of a business.

 Under the ASU, the revised definition of a business consists of the following key concepts:

 - A business is an integrated set of activities and assets that is capable of being conducted and managed for the purpose of providing a return in the form of dividends, lower costs, or other economic benefits directly to investors or other owners, members, or participants.
 (Par.
 805-10-55-3A)